Corrington Writing Contests

 Third Place: $50

-To submit an entry, click here
+To submit an entry click here

 The Corrington Creative Writing Contest

-The English Department invites creative writing submissions inspired by the work of Aimee Nezhukumatathil and engaging with ideas of wonder, beauty, identity, belief, place, and/or curiosity.
-This contest is open to all Centenary students.
+The English Department invites creative writing submissions inspired by the work of Maurice Carlos Ruffin and engaging with ideas of place, character, and/or voice.

-Deadline: December 1st, 2023
+Deadline: December 1st, 2024

 Second Place: $100